The Support Designs of Several Families of Lifted Linear Codes: Summary and concluding remarks

 The determination of the weight enumerator of a linear code is quite difficult in general.
 The settlement of the weight enumerator of a lifted code $\C(q|q^\ell)$ could be very difficult, even if the weight enumerator of the given code $\C$ is known.
-The reader is cordially invited to determine the weight enumerator of the lifted projective Reed-Muller codes $\PRM(q,m,2)(q|q^\ell)$ for $2 \leq \ell \leq m$, while the weight enumerator of $\PRM(q,m,2)$ is known \cite{Lisx19}.
+It is much harder to determine the parameters of the designs studied in this paper.
+The reader is cordially invited to attack the six open problems and Conjecture \ref{conj-august31} presented in this paper.

 It is known that the permutation automorphism group $\PAut(\cH_{(2,m)})$ is the general linear group $\GL_m(\gf(2))$ \cite{Huffman98}.
-It is impossible to characterise the permutation automorphism group $\PAut(\cH_{(q,m)})$ for $q>2$, as it varies from a Hamming code to another Hamming code of the same parameters, although all Hamming codes $\cH_{(q,m)}$ are monomially-equivalent.
+It would be infeasible to characterise the permutation automorphism group $\PAut(\cH_{(q,m)})$ for $q>2$, as it varies from a Hamming code to another Hamming code of the same parameters, although all Hamming codes $\cH_{(q,m)}$ are monomially-equivalent.
 In a special case, the permutation automorphism group $\PAut(\cH_{(q,m)})$ for $q>2$ was settled \cite{Gorkunov}.